chiperific/wmrecc_timesheet/README.markdown

 * fix issue with :sum on _timesheet_table
 # Show only unapproved && unreviewed timesheets
 # Message board logic fixed
+# Fix issue with Reviewed, Unapproved in _timesheet_table and timesheet/single

 ##
-Issues:
-# Issue with Reviewed, Unapproved showing up with an approved date
+v2:
 # Payroll - Category - breakdown of staff contributions to category in a modal view